chauff/IN4325/lecturesCoreIR.md

 - A 100+ page [introduction](https://www.microsoft.com/en-us/research/uploads/prod/2017/06/fntir2018-neuralir-mitra.pdf) to neural nets and neural IR models by Bhaskar Mitra and Nick Craswell.
 - An up-to-date [neural IR tutorial](http://nn4ir.com/ecir2018/) (in the form of elaborate slide decks) created by our colleagues at the University of Amsterdam, which has been given a few times by now at various IR conferences.
 - This [neural IR survey](https://link.springer.com/article/10.1007/s10791-017-9321-y) by Onal et al. is denser and requires more IR knowledge to make sense of it.
 It has a good overview of promising future directions.

-### Resources

-- So far there is only one widely used toolkit that provides neural IR approaches: [MatchZoo](https://github.com/NTMC-Community/MatchZoo) (though be aware, it has its issues).

 ### :warning: Paper P7 to review